argilla-io/argilla-python/docs/reference/argilla_sdk/records/suggestions.md

 dataset.records.add(
     [
         {
-            "text": "Hello World, how are you?",
+            "prompt": "Hello World, how are you?",
-            "label": "negative", # this will be used as a suggestion "score": 0.9, # this will be used as the suggestion score "model": "model_name" # this will be used as the suggestion agent },
+            "label": "negative",  # this will be used as a suggestion "score": 0.9,  # this will be used as the suggestion score "model": "model_name",  # this will be used as the suggestion agent },
     ],
+    mapping={
+        "score": "label.suggestion.score",
+        "model": "label.suggestion.agent",
-    mapping={"score": "label.score", "model": "label.agent"}, # `label` is the question name in the dataset settings )
+    },  # `label` is the question name in the dataset settings )
 ```